Connecticut Sun: Brief decline (2008–2009)

-The front office knew something had to be done to save the team from another disappointing finish.
-During the 2007–08 off-season, the Connecticut Sun made major changes to their roster in an effort to win that ever-elusive championship title.
-The Sun made three trades, one sending Katie Douglas, the face of the franchise, to the Indiana Fever, a deal that signaled the end of the partnership that led the Sun to consecutive WNBA Finals appearances.
-In return, the Sun received Tamika Whitmore who would surely create a physical presence in the paint, something that the Sun had been lacking in previous years.
-Following that monumental trade, Nykesha Sales announced she would sit out the 2008 season due to multiple nagging injuries.
+During the 2007–08 offseason, the Connecticut Sun made major changes to their roster in an effort to win that ever-elusive championship title.
+The Sun made three trades, one sending Katie Douglas to the Indiana Fever.
+In return, the Sun received Tamika Whitmore.
+Following the monumental trade, Nykesha Sales announced she would sit out the 2008 season due to multiple nagging injuries.
 7'2" center Margo Dydek also took the season off due to her pregnancy.
-With three former starters missing from the Sun lineup, most sports critics and publications predicted the team to finish fourth in the East.
-Some even claimed the Sun would finish sixth, only ahead of the expansion Atlanta Dream.

-Contrary to these predictions, the Sun started the season with an outstanding 8–1 record.
-Soon, however, the team found itself in a disappointing slump.
-The Sun went on a five-game losing streak, the worst ever for a team under Mike Thibault.
-The team finished the regular season with a 21–13 record which placed them second in the Eastern Conference, only one game out of first place.
-In the playoffs, the Sun's youth and inexperience caught up to them; the New York Liberty won game three on the Sun's home floor and for the second straight year, the Sun failed to advance to the Eastern Conference Finals.
+With a lineup with three new starters, the Sun started the season by winning eight of their first nine games.
+The team did slow in progression by losing five games in a row at one point, but they finished the regular season with a 21–13 record, which placed them second in the Eastern Conference, only one game out of first place.
+In the playoffs, the New York Liberty won the decisive game three on the Sun's home floor and for the second straight year, the Sun failed to advance to the Eastern Conference Finals.